 Provost accounts are unique credentials used to authenticate to a variety of Provost resources.
 They consist of a username and password.

 Your Provost account is unique to you, and its username will always match your Information Technology Services-issued NetID/username.
-The password for your Provost account, however may be different, and Provost themselves accounts are different from a USC NetID.
+The password for your Provost account will additionally sync with your USCNet ID password, although Provost themselves accounts are different from a USC NetID.

 Once your Provost account is assigned to you, its username may not be changed unless your USC NetID is changed.
 Additionally, one individual may not have multiple Provost accounts.